apache/pekko-http/docs/src/main/paradox/client-side/websocket-support.md

 @apidoc[Flow[Message, Message, Mat]] to or a @apidoc[Flow[Message, Message, Mat]] that you connect a @apidoc[Source[Message, Mat]] and a @apidoc[Sink[Message, Mat]] to.

+@@@ note
+Client-side WebSocket compression is not currently implemented.
+Apache Pekko HTTP can negotiate `permessage-deflate` compression for server-side WebSocket connections when a client requests it.
+@@@

 A WebSocket request starts with a regular HTTP request which contains an `Upgrade` header (and possibly other regular HTTP request properties), so in addition to the flow of messages there also is an initial response from the server, this is modelled with @apidoc[WebSocketUpgradeResponse].